minio/minio/docs/config/README.md

 ### Healing

-Healing is enabled by default, following config settings allow for more staggered delay in terms of healing.
-The healing system by default adapts to the system speed and pauses upto '1sec' per object when the system has `max_io` number of concurrent requests.
+Healing is enabled by default.
+The following configuration settings allow for more staggered delay in terms of healing.
+The healing system by default adapts to the system speed and pauses up to '1sec' per object when the system has `max_io` number of concurrent requests.
 It is possible to adjust the `max_delay` and `max_io` values thereby increasing the healing speed.
 The delays between each operation of the healer can be adjusted by the `mc admin config set alias/ max_delay=1s` and maximum concurrent requests allowed before we start slowing things down can be configured with `mc admin config set alias/ max_io=30` .
-By default the wait delay is `1sec` beyond 10 cncurrent operations.
+By default the wait delay is `1sec` beyond 10 cocurrent operations.
 This means the healer will sleep *1 second* at max for each heal operation if there are more than *10* concurrent client requests.

-This is in most setups is sufficient to heal the content after drive replacements.
-Setting `max_delay` to *lower* value and setting `max_io` to *higher( value would make heal go faster.
+In most setups this is sufficient to heal the content after drive replacements.
+Setting `max_delay` to a *lower* value and setting `max_io` to a *higher* value would make heal go faster.

 ```
 ~ mc admin config set alias/ heal